 Clinical trial summary

 - You will need to attend a screening appointment so we can check if you are suitable to take part in the trial.
-At this appointment we will take blood samples, check your heart, and carry out a physical examination.
+At this appointment we will take blood, check your heart and carryout a physical examination.

 - If results from your screening appointment show you are suitable for the trial, you will be invited to take part.

-- This will involve a stay of 5 days / 4 nights in our clinical research unit.
+o This will involve a stay of 5 days /4 nights in our clinical research unit.

-- In total, if you are included in the clinical trial you will come to the research unit 5 times.
+o In total, if you are included in the clinical trial you will come to the research unit approximately 11-12 times.

-- During your stay with us, you will receive a single dose of the investigational medicine via your mouth and we will conduct a number of assessments (like those we did at screening) to check how well you tolerate the investigational medicine, and to help us understand how long it takes for your body to get rid of the investigational medicine.
+- During your stay with us you will receive a single dose of the new medicine subcutaneously (i.e. injection just under the skin) and we will conduct a number of assessments (like those we did at screening) to check how well you tolerate the new medicine, and to help us understand how long it takes for your body to process the new medicine.

 Who can take part?

-- You are a healthy Caucasian male or female aged 20 to 40 years of age.
+- You are a male or female aged between 18 to 65.

 - You must be healthy with no underlying medical conditions that may affect the trial or put you at any significant risk.

-- You must not test positive for alcohol or drugs at screening or admission, or show any evidence of alcohol or drug abuse within the last two years.
+- You must not test positive for drugs or show any evidence of drug abuse 12 months prior to dosing.

-- You must not use any prescription drugs within 14 days or over-the-counter drugs within 7 days of the first dose of the study drug.
+- You must not use prescription drugs within 14 days prior to screening.

-- You must not have a history of severe allergic reactions to any product.
+- You must not have history of gout.